knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 ## **What Knative features will we learn about?**

-- The ease to use Knative Function to deploy your service, and make it be managed by Knative Serving, which gives you the ability to auto-scale your service to zero, and scale up to handle the demand.
+- The ease to use **Knative Function** to deploy your service, and make it be managed by Knative Serving, which gives you the ability to **auto-scale your service to zero**, and scale up to handle the demand.

 ## **What does the final deliverable look like?**